 The coverage maps are actually Excel spreadsheets showing, respectively, the number of records and the number of different taxa recorded in each monad (kilometre square) between the year 2000 and the date they were created.

 The data in these maps is taken from the BSBI Distribution Database (DDb).
-In previous years these maps were based on the records in MapMate which are also copied to the BSBI.
-The change is for two reasons, firstly support for MapMate is ending in 2025 and secondly some of the vice-county recorders in Somerset are now entering records directly into the DDb using the new BSBI recording app.
+Until 20205, these maps were based on the records in MapMate which were also copied to the BSBI.
+The change is for two reasons, firstly support for MapMate ended in 2025, including support for synchronisation between recorders and with BSBI.
+Secondly recorders are increasingly entering records directly into the DDb using the new BSBI recording app or via other apps such as iRecord.

 Record Counts